 Sergeant Jeremy Gee

 Sergeant Gee began his career in law enforcement with the Clay County, Missouri Sheriff’s Department in 2000.
 Sergeant Gee accepted a position with the Parkville Police Department in 2011 and was promoted to the rank of sergeant in 2018.
-He is an experienced taser instructor and a bike unit supervisor.
+He is an experienced firearms and taser instructor, field training officer and a bike unit supervisor.